binary-cats/laravel-mailgun-webhooks/README.md

 ```
 ### Handling multiple signing secrets

 When needed might want to the package to handle multiple endpoints and secrets.
-Here's how to configurate that behaviour.
+Here's how to configure that behaviour.

 If you are using the `Route::mailgunWebhooks` macro, you can append the `configKey` as follows: